Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 Dear Councillor,

-You are summoned to a meeting of Mere Town Council to be held on Monday, 7th October 2024 at 7.00 pm at The Andy Young Pavilion, Duchy Manor, Springfield Road, Mere, Wiltshire.
+You are summoned to a meeting of Mere Town Council to be held on Monday, 3rd February 2025 at 7.00 pm in the Andy Young Pavilion, Duchy Manor, Springfield Road, Mere, Wiltshire.
 BA12 6EW.
 The meeting will consider the items set out below.

 Before the meeting there will be a public session to enable the people of Mere to ask questions of, and make comments, regarding the Town Council.
 Questions not answered at this meeting will be answered in writing to the person asking the question, or may appear as an agenda item for the next meeting.
 Members of the public are asked to restrict their comments, and/or questions to three minutes.